 HCV replication predominantly takes place in hepatocytes and is initiated by the formation of the replication complex.
-The replication complex is a highly structured association of viral proteins and RNA, of cellular proteins and cofactors, and of rearranged intracellular lipid membranes derived from the endoplasmic reticulum (Moradpour 2007; Pawlotsky 2007) (Figure 9).
+The replication complex is a highly structured association of viral proteins and RNA, of cellular proteins and cofactors, and of rearranged intracellular lipid membranes derived from the endoplasmic reticulum (Moradpour 2007; Pawlotsky 2007) (Figure 10).

-Figure 9.
+Figure 10.
 The HCV replication complex.

-NS5B is an RNA-dependent RNA-polymerase which catalyzes the synthesis of a complementary negative-strand RNA by using the positive-strand RNA genome as a template (Lesburg 1999; Bartenschlager 2004) (Figure 10).
-From this newly synthesized negative-strand RNA, numerous RNA strands of positive polarity are produced by NS5B activity which serve as templates for further replication and polyprotein translation.
-Because of its poor fidelity leading to a high rate of errors in its RNA sequencing, numerous different isolates are generated during HCV replication in a given patient, termed HCV quasispecies.
-It is thought that due to the lack of proof-reading of the NS5B polymerase together with the high replication of HCV every possible mutation will be generated each day (Weiner 1991).
+NS5B is an RNA-dependent RNA polymerase that catalyzes the synthesis of a complementary negative-strand RNA by using the positive-strand RNA genome as a template (Lesburg 1999; Bartenschlager 2004) (Figure 11).
+From this newly synthesized negativestrand RNA, numerous RNA strands of positive polarity are produced by NS5B activity which serve as templates for further replication and polyprotein translation.
+Because of poor fidelity leading to a high rate of errors in its RNA sequencing, numerous different isolates are generated during HCV replication in a given patient, termed HCV quasispecies.
+It is thought that due to the lack of proof-reading of the NS5B polymerase together with the high replication of HCV, every possible mutation is generated each day (Weiner 1991).